emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/08-writing-data.md

 ## Challenge 1

-Create and save a new plot showing the side-by-side bar plot of gdp per capita in countries in the Americas in the years 1952 and 2007 that you created in the previous episode.
+Create and save a new plot showing the side-by-side bar plot of gdp per capita in countries in the Americas in the years 1952 and 2007.